alyssadata/AI-Foundations-Claude-Constitution-Source-of-Self-Evaluation/01_evaluation_claudes_constitution_is_not_source.md

 ## Evidence Source

 The provided evidence is Anthropic’s website description of Claude’s Constitution, preserved separately for provenance in the `/evidence/` folder.

+Additionally, the Artifact is located on Anthropic's website at: https://www.anthropic.com/news/claudes-constitution and dated May 9, 2023

 This evaluation treats Anthropic’s text as evaluation material only.